MuhammadSabri1306/EmailMe/README.md

 ## 1. Create Apps Script project

 First, you need to create new project.
 You can find the guide [here](https://developers.google.com/apps-script/guides/projects#create_a_project_from_google_drive).
 Go to Editor, open your Code.gs and enter the script.
-In code below, the API accept 3 parameter (name, email, message) that request by POST method (doPost()), or you can change it to GET (doGet()).
+In code below, the API accept 3 parameters (name, email, message) that request by POST method (doPost()), or you can change it to GET (doGet()).
 Here is the [referrence](https://developers.google.com/apps-script/guides/triggers?hl=en#dogete_and_doposte).

 ```js
 function emailMe(name, email, message){